uclab-potsdam/inflect/README.md

 It takes three steps to create a data story with !nflect.

-Make sure that you have made a copy of this repository and can access it via webserver.
+To follow along, make sure that you have made a copy of this repository and can access it via webserver.

-### 1. Create a visualization 📊
+### 1. Create visualization 📊

 ![img](img/#6,-54,2067,1336&ff0000&&&vega_editor.png)